 Do not let your new bare root roses dry out before planting.
 Plant your roses as soon as possible, or store them in moist soil.
 Just lay the roses partially on their side and heap loose soil over the roots, then keep moist.
 (This is also called "heeling in".)

 When to plant a bare root rose

 When to plant a bare root rose is the first question, and perhaps the easiest.
-Bare root roses are only available from late Fall through the Winter months... this time frame can be extended with the use of cold storage, but the general rule of thumb is to plant after the last hard frost in your area.
+Bare root roses are only available from late fall through the winter months... this time frame can be extended by placing your roses in cold storage, but the general rule of thumb is to plant after the last hard frost in your area.

 If you need help determining your last frost date, check with your local garden center or ag extension office.
 If you wait until too late in the spring, your new roses may dry out.
 However, if you live in the cold, frozen tundra (just kidding!), USDA Zone 5 or lower...(Brrr...) then bury the bud union 2"-6" below the soil surface for frost protection.
 (Not sure of your zone?
 See USDA Hardiness Zone Map.)

 Get 'em in the ground